 Early disclosure to us is essential to ensure the timely provision of appropriate support services and reasonable adjustments.

-The information you give will be processed and held in the University administration systems and used for the administration of your academic related support and any other legitimate University purpose.
-In doing so, the University will observe at all times the data protection principles embodied in the Data Protection Act 1998.
+The information you give will be processed and held in the University administration systems and used for the administration of your academic related support and any other legitimate university purpose.
+In doing so, the University will observe at all times the data protection principles embodied in the Data Protection Act 1998 and General Data Protection Regulations.
+The University of Nottingham Disclosure and Confidentiality Policy can be found on their website.

 The Student Wellbeing Team can offer support and guidance on academic support and disability support via a team of trained advisors and assessors.
 They are located in the Marina Building on the Brayford Pool Campus and can be contacted on 01522886400 or firstname.lastname@example.org.